StartForKiller/Zig-ImGui/README.md

 ## Generating new bindings

 To use a different version of Dear ImGui, new bindings need to be generated.
 You can set your preferred version in Zig-ImGui's `build.zig.zon` and `src/generator/build.zig.zon`, and then use the `zig build generate` command to do the necessary generation.
-It is preferable to have luajit or lua5.1 and python3 in $PATH for use in the generation, but if they are not available there, then they will instead be built from source by the `build.zig` script.
+It is required to have python3 available in $PATH as either `python` or `python3`.
+It is also preferable to have luajit or lua5.1 in $PATH for use in the generation, but if unavailable, then lua will instead be built from source by the `build.zig` script.

 Some changes to Dear ImGui may require more in-depth changes to generate correct bindings.
 You may need to check for updates to upstream cimgui, or add rules to `src/generator/generate.py`.